gskielian/Essential-Git/README.md

 * `git init` after typing this, you can begin *gitting* in your current directory
 * `git init yourfolderhere` you can begin *gitting* in *yourfolderhere*.

+If you would like to clone an existing repo, just use the `git clone`
+* `git clone http://git-url.git` also -- this automatically inits : )

 Congrats!
 Now you can git, add the files you want to keep track of (goto staging -> committing)

 ### Staging